G3.7 Reasonable Efforts in Determining Title IV-E Eligibility

 Practice Guidance

-• To verify that the requirement has been met, the Cabinet is required to provide evidence of its actions to a court of competent jurisdiction, and the judge rules in a court order whether the agency has made reasonable efforts.
-The judge must determine in a court order if such reasonable efforts were made and that the child’s health and safety are of paramount concern.
+• To verify that the requirement has been met, the Cabinet is required to provide evidence of its actions to a court of competent jurisdiction, and the judge rules in a court order whether the agency has made reasonable efforts to prevent removal.
+The judge must determine in a court order if such reasonable efforts were made, or not required in specific circumstances, and that the child’s health and safety are of paramount concern.

 • A court order within sixty (60) calendar days of placement signifying any one of the reasonable effort requirements meets the initial Title IV-E eligibility.